 Field Description 31-20 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.
-19-18 OSC32KSEL 32K oscillator clock select Selects the 32 kHz clock source (ERCLK32K) for Segment LCD, RTC and LPTMR.
-This bit is reset only on POR/LVD.
-00 System oscillator (OSC32KCLK) 01 Reserved 10 RTC_CLKIN 11 LPO 1kHz 17-0 Reserved This field is reserved.
+19-18 OSC32KSEL 32K Oscillator Clock Select Selects the 32 kHz clock source (ERCLK32K) for RTC and LPTMR.
+This field is reset only on POR/LVD.
+00 System oscillator (OSC32KCLK) 01 Reserved 10 RTC_CLKIN 11 LPO 1kHz 17-16 Reserved This field is reserved.
+This read-only field is reserved and always has the value 0.
+15-0 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.